-One of these courses must consider gender in global perspective (either 200 or 300 level).
-Choose one of the following to fulfill the global requirement: WGS 222/HGS 210 Nonviolence and Peace Action WGS 237/CLS 237 The Body and Monument in Ancient Greece WGS 270: Gender and Politics in Global Contemporary Art WGS 270: Introduction to Latine/x Feminisms WGS 270: Introduction to Asian American and Pacific Island Feminisms WGS 271/WLC 271 Gender and Language WGS 310/HIS 324/HON 337 Women in Eastern Europe WGS 321/CMP 321 Gender and Disability: Literary Perspectives WGS 327/HIS 327 European History Since 1780 WGS 360/LIT334 Literature by Latinas and Latin American Women WGS 375 Transnational Feminisms WGS 376/LIT316 Global Women Writers WGS 377 Gender Politics of Development WGS 378/SOC 303 Women in World Perspective WGS 380/HON 338 Gender and Democracy SOC 303/WGS 378 Women in World Perspectives • One elective must be cross-listed with African American Studies.
+One of these courses must consider gender in a global perspective (either 200 or 300 level).
+Choose one of the following to fulfill the global requirement: WGS 208/Introduction to Latine/x Feminisms WGS 215/AAH 215 Gender and Politics in Global Contemporary Art WGS 222/HGS 210 Nonviolence and Peace Action WGS 237/CLS 237 The Body and Monument in Ancient Greece WGS 270: Introduction to Asian American and Pacific Island Feminisms WGS 271/WLC 271 Gender and Language WGS 308: Brujas and Blackness: Transnational Perspectives of AfroLatinidad WGS 310/HIS 324/HON 337 Women in Eastern Europe WGS 315/AAH 315 Decolonizing and Diversifying the Museum WGS 321/CMP 321 Gender and Disability: Literary Perspectives WGS 327/HIS 327 European History Since 1780 WGS 360/LIT334 Literature by Latinas and Latin American Women WGS 375 Transnational Feminisms WGS 425: Graffiti and Social Movements WGS 376/LIT316 Global Women Writers WGS 377 Gender Politics of Development WGS 378/SOC 303 Women in World Perspective WGS 380/HON 338 Gender and Democracy SOC 303/WGS 378 Women in World Perspectives • One elective must be cross-listed with African American Studies.
 The following courses fulfill this requirement.
-AAS/WGS 150 Introduction to Social Justice AAS/WGS 252 Gender, Race, and Cultural Production AAS/WGS 270 Topics in AAS and WGSS AAS 280/WGS 260 Women of African Descent in Global Perspective AAS 376/WGS 361 African American Women's History AAS/WGS 362 The History of Black Lives Matter AAS/WGS 370 Topics in AAS/WGSS HIS/WGS 373 Slavery and Black Womanhood WGS 377/AAS 366 Gender Politics of Development in Africa AAS 385/WGS 365 Black Feminist Thought (taken in addition to rather than as a substitute for WGS 325 Feminist Theories) AAS 470/WGS 470 Topics in AAS and WGSS • Five courses of the 10 in the major must be at the 300 level or above.
+AAS/WGS 150 Introduction to Social Justice AAS/WGS 252 Gender, Race, and Cultural Production AAS/WGS 270 Topics in AAS and WGSS AAS 280/WGS 260 Women of African Descent in Global Perspective WGS 308: Brujas and Blackness: Transnational Perspectives of AfroLatinidad AAS 376/WGS 361 African American Women's History AAS/WGS 362 The History of Black Lives Matter AAS/WGS 370 Topics in AAS/WGSS HIS/WGS 373 Slavery and Black Womanhood WGS 377/AAS 366 Gender Politics of Development in Africa AAS 385/WGS 365 Black Feminist Thought (taken in addition to rather than as a substitute for WGS 325 Feminist Theories) AAS 470/WGS 470 Topics in AAS and WGSS • Five courses of the 10 in the major must be at the 300 level or above.
 Requirements for Dual Education/WGS Majors (10 course units) • 4 Core Courses:

-WGS 200 Introduction to Women's, Gender, and Sexuality Studies WGS 325 Feminist Theories or WGS 365 Black Feminist Thought WGS 350 Gender Equity in the Classroom OR EFN 457 Critical Pedagogy WGS 495 or 496 Senior Seminar • 6 course units of additional WGS courses:
+WGS 200 Introduction to Women's, Gender, and Sexuality Studies WGS 325 Feminist Theories or WGS 365 Black Feminist Thought WGS 350 Gender Equity in the Classroom OR EFN 457 Critical Pedagogy WGS 498 Senior Seminar • 6 course units of additional WGS courses: